 For small business owners who are looking to learn an advanced platform and website development, WordPress can also be an interesting, long-term project.
 The main caveats to WordPress as a HubSpot alternative are the lack of marketing capabilities built into the platform and the lack of user-friendliness.

 The key to building a website for your business is not only what the website platform is capable of, but also how the website can improve your business.

 For companies looking to grow and scale, HubSpot is the right choice.

 Not only will marketers have the continued support and resources of the HubSpot team and HubSpot Academy, but the tools are also really easy to use and pick up on.
 Team members won’t have to wait before using the platform and can learn as they go.
 HubSpot automates processes while giving you all the resources needed to fully nurture and engage with potential customers.

-With HubSpot Pros and Cons, HubSpot outperforms most of its best alternatives.
-Even big automation players such as Marketo can't compete with the support team, knowledge base, advanced personalization, nurturing features, and complete alignment between sales and marketing teams.
+Even with the HubSpot Pros and Cons, HubSpot outperforms the alternatives in terms of drag-and-drop functionalities, user-friendliness, and marketing functionalities.
+Even big automation playerssuch as Marketocan't compete with the support team, knowledge base, advanced personalization, nurturing features, and complete alignment between sales and marketing teams.

 How To Save 60% On Your First Year With HubSpot

 For us, HubSpot will always be the clear winner.
 We know from experience that teams looking to grow and scale their inbound and sales efforts see a lot of success with HubSpot.

 As an Inbound Writer for Lean Labs, Melissa writes about high-converting websites and customer-centric marketing.
 She's an avid traveler, with trips to Iceland, Ukraine, and Portugal under her belt.
 She currently resides in Wilmington, North Carolina with her dog, Morrie.